 - 4. With the exception of persons assigned to address natural gas leak response duties, all students, faculty, staff, and visitors should turn off and secure all equipment in their areas and immediately leave the building / area as directed. - 5.
 All persons that do not have response duties will evacuate to the appropriate Emergency Rally Point, unless directed otherwise by emergency responders. - 6.
-Keep streets and walkways clear for emergency crews and vehicles.
-Only authorized personnel and vehicles will be allowed in the immediate area of the hazard. - 7.
+Ensure walkways, driveways, and streets are clear for emergency response crews and vehicles that may be arriving on scene. - 7.
+Only authorized personnel and vehicles will be allowed in the immediate area of the hazard. - 8.
 Do not return to evacuated areas until "All Clear" is given by emergency responders.